openedx/edx-documentation/en_us/course_authors/source/video/video_overview.rst

      results to two host sites

 When a learner uses the edX video player or the edX mobile app to access a course video, the video ID is what provides the connection to the URLs that host each differently-encoded version of the original video file.
-For information about ensuring that your videos are available for learners using the edX mobile apps, see :ref:`installation:Configuring Video Modules for Mobile`.
+For information about ensuring that your videos are available to learners who use the edX mobile apps, see :ref:`installation:Configuring Video Modules for Mobile`.

 The course team can add a video to their course as soon as its unique video ID is assigned, and the video plays in the LMS as soon as its status is Ready.